alessiocali/ffxiv-dnd-adventures/scars-of-the-twelveswood/source.md

 </div>

-The room hides a safe (behind a painting, **DC 15 Investigation**) which contains 100 GP and two pieces of jewelry worth 50 GP each.
+The room hides a safe (behind a painting, **DC 15 Investigation**) which contains 10'000 gil and two pieces of jewelry worth 5'000 gil each.

-There is a vanity on the right side from the entrance, which contains three items: a diadem with a star rose quartz (worth 50 GP), Amandine's Diary, and an anonymous letter (from [page 10](#p11)):
+There is a vanity on the right side from the entrance, which contains three items: a diadem with a star rose quartz (worth 5'000 gil), Amandine's Diary, and an anonymous letter (from [page 10](#p11)):

 <div class= 'descriptive'>